 - 1/4 cup red wine

 - 2 cups pot roast, cooked and shredded

 - 1 tablespoon parsley, chopped

-- Melt the butter in a large sauce pan over medium heat, add the onions and mushrooms and cook until the mushrooms have released their moisture and it has evaporated, about 15-20 minutes.
+- Melt the butter in a large saucepan over medium heat, add the onion and mushrooms and cook until the mushrooms have released their moisture and it has evaporated, about 15-20 minutes.

 - Add the garlic and thyme and cook until fragrant, about 1 minute.

 - Mix in the flour and cook for 2-3 minutes.

 - Add the wine and deglaze the pan.